jindrichmynarz/dissertation/parts/introduction.md

 In order to be able to deliver on the stated goals, their prerequisites must be fulfilled.
 Applied research depends on the availability of its building blocks.
 Our research is built on open data and open-source software.
-We need public procurement data to be available as open data, as described in the [@sec:open-data].
+We need public procurement data to be available as open data, as described in [Section @sec:open-data].
 The data must be structured in a way from which a semantic description of the data can be created, implying that the data is machine-readable and consistent.
 Consistency of the data arises from standardization, including the adherence to fixed schemas and code lists.
 We conceive matchmaking as a high-level task based on many layers of technology.